STOP!.. You’re Killing Me

 John Hewer’s script is rife with word play, sexual puns, satire, cliché and red herrings.
 There’s even a pantomime horse!
 All bunged together to tell the tale of a private detective (John Hewer) trying to solve the murder of Rowetta’s (played by Stefanie Elliot) brother.
 The plentitude of red herrings in the plot is emulated by David Asher, who came out from behind the curtain brandishing a fake red herring, which he then preceded to slap John Hewer in the face with, as a little wink to the fact that the audience were being led down so many twists and turns that it was a bit like getting lost in a maze!

 Stefanie Elliot gave a brilliant performance as Rowetta.
 She oozed Hollywood glamour and had a swagger that could compete with Marilyn herself.
 I’ve never seen somebody express so much with their eye brows!
 And she only had to look at the audience to have them in stitches.
 Peter Hoggart played the silent assistant turned evil psychopath brilliantly, as well as shining in his many cameo roles; the saxophone player who kept popping up in moments of tension, much to John Hewer’s displeasure, was my personal favourite.
-In fact the whole cast did an excellent job, David Asher and Jane Crawshaw changed from character to character, and accent to accent, with the ease of someone trying on a new dress.
-And John Hewer played the lead well.
+In fact the whole cast did an excellent job, David Asher, Peter Hoggart and Jane Crawshaw changed from character to character, and accent to accent, with the ease of someone slipping on a new dress.
+And John Hewer delivered the enigmatic, although often dubious, lead well, with a pitch perfect, deadpan, Bogart-esque performance and, perhaps surprisingly for this kind of scatter-gun comedy, moments of pathos.

 The projections added a nice modern twist to the old-fashioned jokes.
 The clips from the spoof black and white movie Suspicious Circumstances were a highlight and an interesting way to reveal yet another red herring in the mystery.
 The soundtrack was another winner, and John Hewer’s voiceover gave the whole production a cinematic atmosphere, which could have been accentuated if only the projections were a little bigger, and not confined to one corner of the rectangular stage.

-The ending was a little drawn out, the mystery could have been solved a lot faster if some of the speeches had been cut a bit shorter.
-But watching the actors fling their limbs around the stage as they pretended to play the drums, the organ, a saxophone, a trumpet, and a bomb turned in to a xylophone, made up for the long winded ending and had the audience in, yet more, fits of giggles.
+The ending was a little drawn out, but watching the actors fling their limbs around the stage as they pretended to play the drums, the organ, a saxophone, a trumpet, and a bomb turned in to a xylophone, made up for the long winded ending and had the audience in, yet more, fits of giggles.
 In fact, this moment was one of the best for giggles.

 The others being: John Hewer falling off his chair while trying to seduce Stefanie Elliot, Elliot’s entrances as a Hollywood screen goddess accompanied by ‘swoon’ music and her expressions of seductive confusion, which never got old, and the pantomime horse who doubled up as a stagehand also got plenty of giggles.